What is Trichology?

 Trichology is the study of the hair and scalp.
 It incorporates aspects of chemistry and human biology to understand the mechanics of the hair cycle and associated disorders.
 A trichologist, therefore, is a person who practices trichology and focuses on diagnosing, treating and supporting those with hair and scalp conditions.

-Although it is not well known in the wider community, it is a field of study that has existed professionally for over 100 years and is well established in the scientific world, boasting many journals and continual research which aids in the production of several popular cosmetic lines.
+Although it is not well known in the wider community.
+It is a field of study that has existed professionally for over 100 years and is well established in the scientific world, boasting many journals and continual research which aids in the production of several popular cosmetic lines.

 What does a Trichologist do?

-The trichologist will work as many others in the medical field do, by using the information gathered through consultation and testing to reach a diagnosis.
-Patients will usually seek out their services once a problem becomes unmanageable.
+The trichologist work as many others in the medical field do, by using the information gathered through consultation and testing to reach a diagnosis.
+Patients usually seek out their services once a problem becomes unmanageable.

 If a patient presents with severe hair loss, a trichologist will firstly take a detailed patient history to find out if the cause could be systemic and may use a tool called a tricosope to observe the area in question.
 In some cases, they may ask the patient to have a blood test, which can highlight nutritional or hormonal discrepancies.

 Once a diagnosis is reached, considering all of the above information collated during the discussion and testing, the patient will then be presented with a formal diagnosis and be given a prognosis with any treatments they recommend.
 The treatment options are often topical (used directly on the scalp and hair) and if oral prescriptions are needed, they may refer the patient on to a Doctor.